free office software

 Writer: A word processor, it's the equivalent of Microsoft Word.
 Calc: A spreadsheet program, its equivalent of Excel.
 Impress: Presentation software, it's the equivalent of Microsoft PowerPoint.
 Base: A database, it's the equivalent of Microsoft Access.
 Draw: A design program, especially useful for flowcharts.
 Math: A simple tool for equations.
 Charts: A program for creating and embedding charts and graphs.

 Combined, they make for a powerful suite of programs.
-It also works with Microsoft's 'docx' standard, which most free office software isn't compatible with.
+It also works with Microsoft's 'docx' standard, unlike most free office software.

 Download: